 There is one more type of SSL Certificate that supports different domains and subdomains.
 It’s a Multi-Domain SSL Certificate.
 There may be a limit on the domains depending on where you buy it from.
 With this SSL Certificate you can secure mywebsite.com, gallery.mywebsite.com, myotherwebsite.com, mypersonalwebsite.net etc. This kind of certificate is highly recommended for people who have multiple domains and subdomains.

 As you can see, there are several SSL certificate differences that need to be considered.
 Before making a decision on which SSL Certificate to buy, spend some time to identify which type of certificate your business needs.
-Then, choose one of the trusted SSL providers recommended in this article.
+Then, choose one of the trusted SSL providers recommended in this article and get help from our team with the SSL implementation.